GetDKAN/dkan/test/README.md

  - **@enableDKAN_Workflow** Enables dkan_workflow
  - **@fixme** label only
  - **@globalUser** Populates the global user with the current user
+ - **@harvest** Creates harvest sources for testing then rolls back to pre-harvest state
  - **@javascript** switches the current Mink session to Selenium2
  - **@mail** Setup the testing mail system, then restore original mail system
  - **@no-main-menu** used to skip tests that requires a link in the main menu